CiscoCloud/vaquero-docs/docs/current/bare-metal.md

 At this point, you've successfully run Vaquero and provisioned a bare metal machine with CentOS.
 In "standalone mode", the Vaquero server and agent run together in a docker container running a single machine.
 In a production setting, it is more suitable to run the vaquero server on a centralized machine with multiple vaquero agents running in different locations/networks to manage multiple groups of hosts as desired.

-For more information on running multiple sites/agents with a centralized vaquero server, please visit the [vaquero docs](https://ciscocloud.github.io/vaquero-docs/).
+Look at the page on [configuring Vaquero](https://ciscocloud.github.io/vaquero-docs/current/configuration.html) for additional parameters and information on running multiple sites/agents.